julienmjaquet/web_scraping_tutorial/tutorial.md

 setwd("C:/Users/Username/MyFolder/")
 ```

-## Part 1 : retrieve the table listing all municipalities <br/>
+## Part 1: Retrieve the Table Listing All Municipalities <br/>

-Define the webpage we are going to retrieve and read the page
+Define the webpage we are going to retrieve and read the page.
 ```
 link <- "https://de.wikipedia.org/wiki/Liste_Schweizer_Gemeinden"
 webpage <- read_html(link)
 ```
 Extract the table (by specifying the character used as a decimal place marker).
 ```
 table <- webpage %>%
   html_table(dec=",")
 ```
-The newly created object `table' is a list containing the data.frame (tibble).
-We are going to extract the first (and only) object of the list.
+The newly created object `table` is a list containing the data frame (tibble).
+We will extract the first (and only) object of the list.
 ```
 swissdata <- table[[1]]
 ```
 You should obtain a table like this one : <br/>
 ![alt text](https://github.com/julienmjaquet/web_scraping_tutorial/blob/main/table_gemeinden.png)
 <br/>
-As can be seen, the column/variable "Einwohner" is of the character type because of the *thousands separator* which prevents R to automatically recognize it as a numeric variable.
+As can be seen, the column/variable "Einwohner" is of the character type because of the *thousands separator* prevents R from automatically recognizing it as a numeric variable.
 ```
 is.character(swissdata$Einwohner)
 ```